edelauna/dev/.secrets/README.md

 Note: This setup automates passphrase input by configuring GPG-Agent.
 Both `gpg_private_key` and `gpg_passphrase` are required, otherwise docker containers will hang waiting for input.

 * After you've exported your public key and saved it to Github.
-Export your private key to this folder via: `gpg --export-secret-keys --armor -o gpg_private_key`
+Export your private key to this folder via: `gpg --output gpg_private_key --armor --export-secret-key ${emailInKey}`

 * Add your private keys passphrase via vim or `echo "$MY_PASSPHRASE" > gpg_passphrase`